HEnquist/camilladsp/README.md

 - `secure-websocket`: Enable secure websocket, also enables the `websocket` feature.
 - `FFTW`: Use FFTW instead of RustFFT.
 - `32bit`: Perform all calculations with 32-bit floats (instead of 64).
+- `debug`: Enable extra logging, useful for debugging.
+- `avoid-rustc-issue-116359`: Enable a workaround for [rust issue #116359](https://github.com/rust-lang/rust/issues/116359).
+  Used to check if a performance issue is caused by this compiler bug.

 The `websocket` feature is included in the default features, meaning it will be enabled if you don't specify anything.